summer-salad-games/music-led/README.md

 1. Connect the LED strip and audio input module to your microcontroller.
 2. Power the setup and play music.
 3. Enjoy the synchronized LED effects!

-## Configuration

-Modify the `config.h` file to adjust settings such as:

-- LED pin
-- Number of LEDs
-- Audio sensitivity